 The Superleggera received various performance upgrades; along with the iconic DBS nameplate.
 Its name pays tribute to Carrozzeria Touring, who helped Aston Martin design some of the great grand tourer models of the 1970s and 80s.

 ‘One of the Greats’

 The DB11 could go on to be considered as one of the greatest Aston Martins ever.
-With it ongoing stellar reviews, and a universal love for its beautiful aesthetics – expect more exciting variations in the years to come.
+With its ongoing stellar reviews and universal love for its beautiful aesthetics – expect more exciting variations in the years to come.